000x91/serpulorum/README.md

 - No techs and no missions provided.
 - several planets are to use SerpuloPlanetGenerator altered by javaScript in different configurations and extensions(overrides).

-A project to test if I can alter the generator for this planet via java scrips
+description
-planet generator are altered by javascript.
+A project to test if I can alter the generator for this planet via java scrips.
+Planet generator are altered by javascript.

 credits for source codes
 -Frozen Farlands https://github.com/ZielonyTrojkat/Frozen-Farlands for sucessfully changing the planetGenerator.